carolwong492/carolwong492.github.io/essays/semantic-ui-essay.md

 </div>
 ```

 Just by wrapping your elements in a div with the class "ui container," you'll automatically get a nice padding around your elements.
 This is all defined in Semantic UI, so you don't have to manually adjust the padding in your stylesheet at all.
+It's just a lot quicker to use Semantic UI here.
+In addition, when making things like menus, Semantic UI

 With Semantic UI, I can easily design websites that look a lot more professional and neater.
 While the same result could be replicated with raw HTML and CSS, it's just a lot easier to do so with Semantic UI.
+Even though Semantic UI can't *completely* save my sites (That probably falls on me for my enjoyment of colors and patterns that give you a migraine just looking at them), it can do a lot.